 Watch the recipe video to see how to make Cherry Cordials:

-- Drain the maraschino cherries, reserving 2 tablespoons of the liquid.
-Place the cherries back in the jar and pour the Kirschwasser over the cherries.
+- Drain 16 oz maraschino cherries, reserving 2 tablespoons of the liquid.
+Place the cherries back in the jar and pour 4 oz Kirschwasser over the cherries.
 Close the jar and set it aside for at least 12 hours, or overnight.

 - Have a food processor set up near the stove.
-Combine the sugar, reserved maraschino cherry liquid, water and corn syrup in a saucepan.
+Combine 16 oz granulated sugar, reserved maraschino cherry liquid,4 oz water and 3 oz light corn syrup in a saucepan.
 Bring the liquid to a boil over high heat.
 Do not stir the syrup once it begins to boil.
 Reduce the heat to medium high.
-Dip a pastry brush in water to clean any splatters from the inside of the pan.
-Place a candy or probe thermometer into the syrup and boil until the temperature reaches 240°F.
+Dip a pastry brush in water to clean any splatters from the sides of the pan.
+Place a thermometer into the syrup and boil until the temperature reaches 240 °F.

 - Remove the pot from the heat and immediately pour the syrup into the food processor.
 Rinse the thermometer to remove any sugar crystals and set the thermometer into the syrup.
 Do not disturb the syrup as it cools.